sonjageorgievska/current/proposals/software-sustainability.md

 For title, describe your plan in just a few words.
 For context, describe briefly and concretely what is the plan.
 -->

-- **Develop content for _Five recommendations for FAIR software_ website**: context
+The following should be interpreted as a Could-do list:

-- **Organize NL-RSE workshop on FAIR software**: context
+- **Improve the process by which we develop research software** Formulate and subsequently execute the Netherlands eScience Center vision on how to improve the day to day practice of developing research software.
+On the one hand, there are people in the Center who know how to develop research software 'properly'; on the other hand, whether things are done properly in practice depends largely on the skill and willingness of the (one) engineer that is working on a given project.
+Furthermore, it is unclear how much insight line managers have into sustainability aspects of the software we develop; it may depend largely on who the line manager is, and how they balance sustainability aspects with doing just enough to be able to write the next paper.
+We should figure out what is keeping our engineers from striving to implement NLeSC mission, as opposed to the PI's mission.
+One possibility of getting a handle on this is through interviews.
-- **Organize a Five recommendations compliance sprint**: Make an inventory of our own compliance with the Five recommendations site.
+- **Develop content for _Five recommendations for FAIR software_ website** Together with DANS, NLeSC is developing a website with recommendations for researchers and RSEs about good practices for developing research software.
-- **Guide sprints**: organise sprints to work on updating and improving the guide
+  This SIG will propose and evaluate the content for said site.
-- **Internal training**: organise internal workshops to promote good practices (following the guide).
+- **Organize NL-RSE workshop on FAIR software** The SIG will organize a workshop at the NL-RSE Conference, where participants can bring their own software and make it more FAIR during the session.
-- ~~What about software engineering~~ <-- this is part of the guide (I hope?)
+- **Organize a Five recommendations compliance sprint** Make an inventory of our own compliance with the Five recommendations site.
-- something related to software sustainability plans| protocols https://doi.org/10.5281/zenodo.1451750 (not sure what this would be concretely)
+- **Organize internal training**: organize internal workshops to promote good practices (following the guide).
-- review sustainability aspects of selected repositories
+- **Organize reviews** The SIG will organize short code reviews during which we will evaluate sustainability aspects of selected repositories, as used in our projects.

 ## What are the expected outputs of the proposed SIG?
 <!--